FrankHB/pl-docs/en-US/calling-for-language-features.md

 The namespace separation of values is the design to distinguish a term denotes callable entities (*functions*, or *combiners* in vau-calculi parlance) from others.

 This perhaps first well-known by Lisp communities with [the article about *function cells* and *value cells*](http://www.nhplace.com/kent/Papers/Technical-Issues.html).
-It is interested because functions used as a first-class entity is concerned particularly by Lisp dialects and it involves very different looks in resulted idiomatic code.
+It is interested because functions used as a significant kind of first-class entities are concerned particularly by Lisp dialects and they involve very different looks in resulted idiomatic code.
 The separation is called "Lisp-2" for the purpose, and the remained dialects are instances of "Lisp-1".

 Note the term "namespace" is not a language-supported entity here, but a mechanism in *name resolution*.
 The etymology is still plausible, though.
 See discussion about terminology below.